Hiba-dev/Class9/README.md

 Hey everyone!👋 Welcome to my space!
 Here, you'll find a bunch of Selenium scripts ready to level up your testing game.
 Let's dive in!!

-This repository hosts a collection of automation scripts designed to simplify and streamline various testing scenarios.
-Whether you're working on e-commerce functionality, implementing Facebook login, optimizing element locators, or managing Windows handlers, you'll find helpful scripts and examples here.

 Scripts Overview:
 🚀 E-commerce Automation:
     Explore automation scripts specifically tailored for testing e-commerce workflows.
 From product selection to checkout processes, these scripts aim to enhance the efficiency and accuracy of your testing suite.